About

 Bio

-Oda obtained a Master of Fine Arts degree from Rhode Island School of Design and a Bachelor of Arts from Duke University.
-After living and working as an artist and educator in New York for 15 years, Oda moved to Boston in 2017.
+After living and working in New York for 15 years, Oda moved to Boston in 2017.
 She currently teaches in the Art and Design Department at University of Massachusetts Lowell.